cs123tas/projects/brush/README.md

 So the big picture, from your point of view, is this:

-- there is a single instance of theSettingsclass, calledsettings;
+- there is a single instance of the `Settings` class, called `settings`;
-    it’s declared inSettings.cpp, and mentioned inSettings.h
-    so that any code that includesSettings.hhas access to this instance.
-In particular, your code in theCanvas2Dclass can access this instance.
+    it’s declared in `Settings.cpp`, and mentioned in `Settings.h` so that any code that includes `Settings.h` has access to this instance.
+In particular, your code in the `Canvas2D` class can access this instance.
-- There’s a single instance of theCanvas2Dclass, created during the setting up of theMainWindowinmain.cpp.
+- There’s a single instance of the `Canvas2D` class, created during the setting up of the `MainWindow` in `main.cpp`.

 _All of your interaction with the Qt application will be through these instances._

-Within your work on theCanvas2D, you’ll also need to work with various brush types.
+Within your work on the `Canvas2D`, you’ll also need to work with various brush types.
-To work on this project, you’ll edit the various Brush classes (al- though you’ll probably leaveBrushuntouched), and within theui section, you’ll editCanvas2D.[cpp, h].
+To work on this project, you’ll edit the various Brush classes (al- though you’ll probably leaveBrushuntouched), and within theui section, you’ll edit `Canvas2D.[cpp, h]`.
 It’s perfectly OK to add methods, member variables, etc., to these classes.
-Obviously at some point you’ll need to create and hold onto aBrush.
+Obviously at some point you’ll need to create and hold onto a `Brush`.
-This should be part of (i.e., a member variable of) theCanvas2D class; when the sole instance of this class is created, you’ll want to create aBrushas part of it.
+This should be part of (i.e., a member variable of) the `Canvas2D` class; when the sole instance of this class is created, you’ll want to create aBrushas part of it.
 Another aside on software design: we have the constant, linear,